 - Cereals made with white flower (not whole grain)

 Foods with super unhealthy trans-fats have been directly connected with inflammation.
-In the Nurses’ Health Study, women with the highest intake of trans-fats had levels of C-reactive protein (CRP—a marker for inflammation) that were 73 percent higher than women with the lowest intake of trans-fats.
+In the Nurses’ Health Study, women with the highest intake of trans-fats had levels of CRP that were 73 percent higher than women with the lowest intake of trans-fats.
 Their interleukin-6 levels (another inflammation marker) were also 17 percent higher.